ctestagrose/Distributed-Operating-Systems-Projects/Project_4_Process_Separation/README.md

   - [X] You need to measure various aspects of your simulator and report performance (This is currently done with the dedicated client)

 ## Running Tests
 - Simulations were left to run for 10 minutes and resulting metrics were recorded.
+- RAM usage was tracked for 10,000 and 100,000 users.
+- Due to modeling behavior through probabilites, we can expect tracked interaction metrics to increase with the number of users.
 ### 100 Initial Users (Baseline)
 ```
 === Reddit System Metrics ===